SirWumpus/post4/README.md

 - - -
 ### QUIT
 ( -- )(R: `i*x` -- )
-Empty the return stack, reset `SOURCE-ID` to zero, set the console as the input source, enter interpretation state, and start REPL:
+Empty the return stack, reset `SOURCE-ID` to zero (0), set the console as the input source, enter interpretation state, and start REPL:

-  * Accept a line from the input source into the input buffer, set `>IN` to zero, and interpret.
+  * Accept a line from the input source into the input buffer, set `>IN` to zero (0), and interpret.
   * Display the prompt if in interpretation state, all processing has been completed, and no ambiguous condition exists.

 - - -